Easy Gluten-Free Bread Recipe

 It's quite true that gluten-free bread doesn't always the taste the best.
-From texture issues to being hard to find the right combination of ingredients, a great gluten-free bread can be hard to come by.
-Good news: the recipe that follows is simple, straightforward, and pleasing to the palate.
-In short, it's a great tasting recipe that you'll be sure to use again and again.
+It's difficult to find the right combination of ingredients, and texture issues are common.
+A great gluten-free bread can be hard to come by.
+Good news: The recipe that follows is simple, straightforward, and pleasing to the palate.
+In short, it's a great-tasting recipe that you'll be sure to use again and again.

 If you're afraid of butter, use cream.— Julia Child